Hodge theory of Kloosterman connections: Abstract

 \section{Abstract}

 We construct motives over the rational numbers associated with symmetric power moments of Kloosterman sums, and prove that their $L$-functions extend meromorphically to the complex plane and satisfy a functional equation conjectured by Broadhurst and Roberts.
-Although the motives in question turn out to be ``classical'', the strategy consists in first realizing them as exponential motives and computing their Hodge numbers by means of the irregular Hodge filtration.
+Although the motives in question turn out to be ``classical'', we compute their Hodge numbers by means of the irregular Hodge filtration on their realizations as exponential mixed Hodge structures.
 We show that all Hodge numbers are either zero or one, which implies potential automorphy thanks to recent results of Patrikis and Taylor.